Azure/Industrial-IoT/docs/opc-publisher/readme.md

   "HeartbeatBehavior": "...",
 ```

 Option of the node entry.
 The behavior can be set to watch dog behavior with Last Known Value (`WatchdogLKV`, which is the default) or Last Known Good (`WatchdogLKG`) semantics.
-A last known good value has either a status code of `Good` or a valid value (!= Null) and not a bad statuscode (which covers other Good or Uncertain status codes).
-A continous periodic sending of the last known value (`ContinuousLKV`) can also be selected.
+A last known good value has either a status code of `Good` or a valid value (!= Null) and not a bad status code (which covers other Good or Uncertain status codes).
+Bad values are not causing heartbeat messages in LKG mode.
+A continuous periodic sending of the last known value (`PeriodicLKV`) or last good value (`PeriodicLKG`) can also be selected.

 In addition a behavior that mimics the older, legacy behavior of updating the source timestamp of the value can also be specified (`WatchdogLKVWithUpdatedTimestamps`).
 In past versions of OPC Publisher the heartbeat option layered on top of the Keep Alive mechanism of the subscription and was similar to `WatchdogLKVWithUpdatedTimestamps`.
-In 2.9 and higher the heartbeat is emitted every heartbeat interval fram the last received value until a new value is received following a watchdog pattern.
+In 2.9 and higher the heartbeat is emitted every heartbeat interval from the last received value until a new value is received following a watchdog pattern.
 Given that the previous mechanism resulted in unexpected behavior, the new mechanism has a simpler and more reliable pattern leading to the desired outcome.
 Instead of using the `SourceTimestamp` or `ServerTimestamp` to plot heartbeat samples, it is recommended to use the Timestamp of the heartbeat message instead.
-The source of the timestamp can be configued using the `--mts, --messagetimestamp` command line option as as default is the time the message was created in OPC Publisher.
+The source of the timestamp can be configured using the `--mts, --messagetimestamp` command line option as as default is the time the message was created in OPC Publisher.

 > Note that if the `PublishTime` is selected as message timestamp, heartbeat messages will not have a timestamp as they are generated locally and not as a result of a publish operation.